Mangrove forest ecosystems fact sheet | Field of Mars EEC

 A habitat is a smaller place within an ecosystem where an organism lives and carries out activities.
 In a mangrove forest, habitats include mangrove roots, muddy flats, crab burrows, leaf litter, tidal channels, shallow pools and sheltered creek edges.

-Ecosystem type – Mangrove forests are intertidal ecosystems made up of living things and non-living conditions that interact.
+Type – Mangrove forests are intertidal ecosystems where salt-tolerant trees, animals and tidal conditions interact.

-Location – Mangrove forests grow along sheltered tidal rivers, creeks, bays and estuaries, including parts of the Lane Cove River and Parramatta River in Sydney.
+Location – Mangrove forests grow along sheltered tidal rivers, creeks, bays and estuaries where tides regularly cover muddy or silty ground.

-Habitats – Mangrove forests contain smaller habitats such as mangrove roots, muddy flats, crab burrows, leaf litter, tidal channels and sheltered creek edges.
+Habitats – Mangrove roots, pneumatophores, muddy flats, crab burrows, leaf litter, tidal channels, shallow pools and sheltered creek edges provide habitats.

-Ecosystem role – Mangrove forests provide food, shelter, nursery habitat, shoreline protection, water filtration and carbon storage.
+Importance – Mangrove forests provide food, shelter, nursery habitat, shoreline protection, water filtration, nutrient cycling and blue carbon storage.

 Mangrove forests are found in tropical, subtropical and some temperate coastal areas around the world.
 In Australia, they grow around much of the mainland coast, especially in sheltered estuaries, bays, tidal rivers and creeks.